fscorrupt/awesome-stars/README.md

 - [autobrr/netronome](https://github.com/autobrr/netronome) - Netronome is a modern network speed testing and monitoring tool built with Go and React.
 - [gommzystudio/device-activity-tracker](https://github.com/gommzystudio/device-activity-tracker) - A phone number can reveal whether a device is active, in standby or offline (and more).
 This PoC demonstrates how delivery receipts + RTT timing leak sensitive device-activity patterns.
 (WhatsApp / Si
 - [blakeblackshear/frigate](https://github.com/blakeblackshear/frigate) - NVR with realtime local object detection for IP cameras
-- [chrisbenincasa/tunarr](https://github.com/chrisbenincasa/tunarr) - Create a classic TV experience using your own media - IPTV backed by Plex/Jellyfin/Emby
+- [chrisbenincasa/tunarr](https://github.com/chrisbenincasa/tunarr) - Create a classic TV experience using your own media - IPTV backed by Plex/Jellyfin/Emby/NFO
 - [nicotsx/zerobyte](https://github.com/nicotsx/zerobyte) - Backup automation for self-hosters.
 Built on top of restic
 - [connorgallopo/Tracearr](https://github.com/connorgallopo/Tracearr) - Tracearr is a streaming access manager for Plex, Jellyfin and Emby servers.
 It   answers the question every server owner eventually asks: "Who's actually   using my server, and are they sharing their
 - [plexinc/tmdb-example-provider](https://github.com/plexinc/tmdb-example-provider) -
+- [DoranekoSystems/DynaDbg](https://github.com/DoranekoSystems/DynaDbg) - Next-Generation Remote Analysis Suite for Reverse Engineering.
 - [IgnisDa/ryot](https://github.com/IgnisDa/ryot) - Roll your own tracker!
 - [voidauth/voidauth](https://github.com/voidauth/voidauth) - Single Sign-On for Your Self-Hosted Universe
 - [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A compiled checklist of 300+ tips for protecting digital security and privacy in 2024